 Cheeseburger Macaroni Skillet Meal is a from-scratch version of the classic Hamburger Helper.
 Beef and macaroni come together in a cheesy and flavorful seasoned sauce.
 All you need is a single pan and thirty minutes.

 If you're like me and enjoy cooking from scratch, you may prefer the taste of natural flavors and seasonings to artificial flavors.
-While this recipe is not exactly like the boxed version, I enjoy it even more.
+While this recipe is not exactly like the boxed version, I think you'll enjoy it even more!

 Freshly shredded cheese

 I highly recommend freshly shredding your cheese from a block for this recipe.

 Pre-shredded, bagged cheese is often coated in a powder to prevent clumping, which makes the cheese more difficult to melt.
 When it does melt, it also gives your sauce a grainy texture.

 If you've never made a homemade skillet meal before, here are a few tips for success.